 Although there is a hurdle to overcome when it comes to music and copyright.
 You might need to secure a license.

 This helps ensure you can play the song without causing the copyright system to flag the stream.
-You need to check out the specifics on this matter to avoid any complications.

 Once you get past these hurdles on copyright, do not hold back with worshiping.
 This way, your worship team can lead without worrying about a copyright strike sniping down your live stream.